FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 Introducing lemmas to open and close the predicate helps us to hide this complexity inside the lemmas.
 Thereby, the main proof using these lemmas gets shorter.
-However, the next section explain why this approach does not eliminate the complexity.
+However, the next section explains why this approach does not eliminate the complexity.

 Note that proofs for forward iteration cannot be reused for backwards iteration but requires separate proofs.